RuichenHe/physicSimulator/README.md

 ## Author: *Ruichen He*

 # cloth3D
 cloth3D is a 3D cloth simulation.
+The code structure is extended from HW 2.
 In the scene, a squere cloth (1.5m by 1.5m) is simulated and rendered.
 6x6 mesh is used to discritize the cloth plane.
 Hozizontal and vertical edges for each mesh block is set to be a link, which has a pre-defined length constraint.
 Next to the cloth, there is a ball rendered as well, which will be served as a collision object later in the simulation.
 Initially, the cloth is hanging horizontally without any motion.Two corner (along same edge) is set to be Base type,i.e. no movement.
 All the other nodes of the mesh is set to be moveable during the simulation.
 ## Demo1
 ![](https://github.com/RuichenHe/physicSimulator/blob/main/doc/cloth3D_demo1.gif)